ChainAgnostic/CAIPs/CAIPs/caip-341.md

 ### Target Type

-The `target` field in the `walletData` interface is used to specify the connection method for the wallet.
-This CAIP introduces the `extensionId` type as a valid target type.
+The `target` field in the `WalletData` interface is used to specify the connection method for the wallet.
+This CAIP introduces the Extension ID type as a valid target type.

-This field MAY be included in the `walletData`, and if included, SHOULD be an object containing `extensionId` type used to connect to wallets using `externally_connectable`.
+This field MAY be included in the `WalletData`, and if included, SHOULD be an object containing Extension ID type used to connect to wallets using `externally_connectable`.

 ```typescript
 interface WalletData {